Richard Arculus: Career

 Arculus joined ANU as a full professor in 1994.
-He successfully campaigned for Australia to join the Integrated Ocean Drilling Program and subsequently participated in a number of research voyages on board the RV Franklin and RV Southern Surveyor.
-He returned to Durham in October 2009, where he was a fellow at the Institute of Advanced Study through December.
-In 2017 he argued that volcanic eruptions could take place in Melbourne or Auckland and suggested that volcanic eruptions may have contributed to the outbreak of war in ancient Egypt.
+He successfully campaigned for Australia to join the Integrated Ocean Drilling Program and subsequently participated in a number of research voyages on board the Franklin and Southern Surveyor.
+From 2005 to 2008, he served as a co-chief editor of the Journal of Geophysical Research: Solid Earth, alongside John Mutter and Patrick Taylor.
+He was also elected a Fellow of the American Geophysical Union.